mharris717/ember-cli-pagination/doc/primitives/paged-array-computed.md

-## pagedArray computed helper
+## `pagedArray` Computed Helper

 Creates a computed property representing a PagedArray.

 Takes two arguments:

 * A `contentProperty` argument, representing the name of the "all objects" property on the source object.
-* An `options` hash.
-Currently the only allowed options are page and perPage, both integers.
+* An optional `options` hash.
+Currently the only allowed options are page and perPage, both integers

 A PagedArray has several properties you may find useful: